KWZwickau/SPHERE-Framework/README.md

 SPHERE-Framework (KREDA)
 ========================

-Please take into account that current versions of MOC-Framework Mark V could contain serious bugs.
+Please take into account that current versions of SPHERE-Framework could contain serious bugs.

 Don't use them in production environments.